MzHmO/Privileger/README.md

 ## EN
 Privileger allows you to work with privileges in Windows as easily as possible.
-There are three modes:
+There are different modes:
 1. Add privileges to an account.
 Implemented through interaction with the LSA via the LSA function `LsaAddAccountRights()`:
 ![Adding privileges](https://user-images.githubusercontent.com/92790655/215747678-f17571bf-9748-47e1-9d81-e8c79b44adbd.png)